AppImage/docs.appimage.org/source/introduction/software-overview.rst

 AppRun
 ^^^^^^

 Every AppImage's AppDir must contain a file called :code:`AppRun`, providing the "entry point".
-When running the AppImage, the :ref:`runtime` executes the :code:`AppRun` file within the :ref:`AppDir`.
+When running the AppImage, the :ref:`runtime <ref-runtime>` executes the :code:`AppRun` file within the :ref:`AppDir <ref-appdir>`.

 :code:`AppRun` doesn't necessarily have to be a regular file.
 If the application is :ref:`relocatable <relocatable-apps>`, it can just be a symlink to the main binary.
-Tools like :ref:`linuxdeploy` can turn applications into relocatable applications, and therefore create such a symlink.
+Tools like :ref:`ref-linuxdeploy` can turn applications into relocatable applications, and therefore create such a symlink.

 In some cases, though, when an existing application must not be altered (e.g., when the license prohibits any modifications) or tools like linuxdeploy cannot be used, AppImageKit's :code:`AppRun.c` can be used. :code:`AppRun.c` attempts to make programs load bundled shared libraries instead of system ones by manipulating environment variable.
-Furthermore, it attempts to prevent warnings users might encounter that are coming from the fact the :ref:`AppDir` is mounted read-only.
+Furthermore, it attempts to prevent warnings users might encounter that are coming from the fact the :ref:`AppDir <ref-appdir>` is mounted read-only.

-Using :code:`AppRun.c` is not a guarantee that an application will run, and the packager must provide all the resources an application could need manually (or by using external tools) before creating the AppImage with :ref:`appimagetool`. :code:`AppRun` force-changes the current working directory, and therefore applications can not detect where the AppImage was called originally.
+Using :code:`AppRun.c` is not a guarantee that an application will run, and the packager must provide all the resources an application could need manually (or by using external tools) before creating the AppImage with :ref:`appimagetool <ref-appimagetool>`. :code:`AppRun` force-changes the current working directory, and therefore applications can not detect where the AppImage was called originally.
 This may be especially annoying for CLI tools, but can also be a problem for GUI applications expecting paths via parameters.

 .. note::
    :code:`AppRun.c`, the binary from AppImageKit, is legacy technology and should be avoided if possible.
-Tools like :ref:`linuxdeploy` deploy applications in a different way (they are smart enough so that a simple symlink called :code:`AppRun` to the main binary works just fine), and made using :code:`AppRun.c` obsolete in most cases.
+Tools like :ref:`linuxdeploy <ref-linuxdeploy>` deploy applications in a different way (they are smart enough so that a simple symlink called :code:`AppRun` to the main binary works just fine), and made using :code:`AppRun.c` obsolete in most cases.

    There are some edge cases where :code:`AppRun.c` is still in use, and there it might be useful.
 However, it suffers from many limitations and requires some workarounds (which require troublesome mechanisms, such as e.g., force-changing current working directory, as described in this section), which can cause a lot of trouble while trying to debug an AppImage.
 Please beware of these before thinking about using :code:`AppRun.c` in your AppImage.